nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 This design pattern have matured over four years of its use to write Microservices with focus given to TDD (Test Driven Development) and BDD (Behaviour Driven Development).

 ## How this design pattern evolved
-In 2017 Saurabh Agrawal had recommended that one should decouple the Controller Classes from the Service Classes
+In 2017 Saurabh Agrawal(DVT) had recommended that one should decouple the Controller Classes from the Service Classes

-Nico Michael introduced the use of Mock Classes for Unit Testing to facilitate TDD and BDD.
+Later Nico Michael(DVT) introduced the use of Mock Classes for Unit Testing to facilitate TDD and BDD.

 Recently the Class that decouples the  Controller Classes from the Service Classes was given the name "ServiceManager".